oshaughnessy/maysl.soccer/_pages/ref-training.md

 Drop-kicks are allowed by the goalkeeper beginning in U12.

-Teach that goalies cannot use hands when passed the ball from their own players, but limit enforcement to avoid creating severe advantages to the opposing team near their target goal.
+Teach goalies that they cannot use their hands when receiving the ball from their own players, but limit enforcement to avoid creating severe advantages to the opposing team near their target goal.

+{% capture goalkeeper-handball %}
+If a goalkeeper commits a handball offense inside their own penalty box, the penalty is an _indirect_ free kick by the opposing team.
+Such offenses include:
+- holding the ball for more than 6 seconds
+- touching, releasing, then touching the ball again
+- receiving it directly from a throw-in
+- receiving it from a deliberate pass by a teammate

+See [Rules 12.2 -- Indirect Free Kick](https://www.theifab.com/laws/latest/fouls-and-misconduct/#indirect-free-kick) for more info.
+{% endcapture %}
+<div class="notice indirect">{{ goalkeeper-handball | markdownify }}</div>

 ### Heading